nhsconnect/FHIR-STU3-Core-IG/source/pages/index.md

 ---
-title: FHIR STU3 Core Implementation Guide
+title: FHIR STU3 Core Implementation Guide - Version 1.0.0
 layout: default
 active: home
 ---

-### Summary ###

-FHIR STU3 Core specification, Version 1.0.0.

-### Introduction

-This is the initial FHIR STU3 Core specification.
-More information about the approach for this specification can be found in the [Guidance](guidance.html) section.
+This is the initial FHIR STU3 Core Implementation Guide.
+More information about the approach for this Implementation Guide can be found in the [Guidance](guidance.html) section.

 For queries and comments please email the <a href="mailto:interoperabilityteam@nhs.net?subject=FHIR%STU3%Core%20Specification">Interoperability Team</a>.